megasaturnv/Various-Scripts-and-Mini-Projects/Python3/GoProScripts/README.md

-Various useful scripts for interacting with a GoPro via the unofficial api: https://github.com/KonradIT/gopro-py-api
+Various useful scripts for interacting with a GoPro.
+Currently only testing via the unofficial api: https://github.com/KonradIT/gopro-py-api

 `pip install goprocam`